 We are so defined by external structures - school, work, schedules - that it's almost impossible to imagine, isn't it?
 We're like beginning archers, barely yet able to launch our arrows from the bow string.

 But you can start applying it now, today, in your life...and just see what happens!

 Try listening, inside, to the next question you have, the next opportunity you encounter, the next decision you make.
 Try seeing through the lens of kairos instead of chronos.
 Is this your opening?
 Is it the opportune moment?
 Your right time?

 Okay, so what does all this have to do with baby blessings, you may be wondering?

 Well, amusingly, babies and children are less beholden to “clock time" than anyone else you know (as any parent will confirm)!
 But in seriousness, of all the situations, milestones and life stages in which I work with people, no where else do I see our culturally pervasive view of time having such a negative impact.

 Could it really ever be too late to bless your child?
 To offer them welcome in this world; in your family?
 To invite love, wisdom and protection to encircle them?
 To name special supporters and extra caregivers for them?
 To affirm your obligations and aspirations as parents?
 To give thanks for the gift of your child's life?

-If you look at it for one minute from any other lens than the merciless driver that is chronos, of course the answer is NO.
+If you look at it from any other lens than the merciless driver, chronos, of course the answer is NO.

 No, my friends, it's not too late.